 The biomarker testing report may take up to more than 4 weeks to be processed.
 Patients should request a copy of the report for their medical records.
 Sometimes, the report is also available in a patient’s electronic health records, which are accessible through a hospital’s patient portal.
 The biomarker testing report may be helpful for discussions with the patient’s healthcare team, to pursue a second opinion about the diagnosis and/or the recommended treatment plan, or to pursue a clinical trial.
 (Note: The tissue samples will also be needed for a second opinion; as mentioned earlier, these are kept for a long time so will be available.)

-Based on conversations with several pathologists, these are the top three things to look for in a biomarker testing report:18,19,20
+Based on conversations with several pathologists, below are the top two things to look for in a biomarker testing report:18,19,20

 - Biomarker (mutation or PD-L1 status): This information is on the first page.
 After the name of each mutation tested for, the report indicates whether or not the mutation is present.
 In some cases, the report may say “no actionable mutation identified” to indicate that testing did not reveal that the patient has a mutation with an FDA-approved targeted therapy.
 Likewise, the patient's PD-L1 protein expression level can be found here.